4d/docs/website/translated_docs/es/Debugging/basics.md

 ## Depurador

-A common beginner mistake in dealing with error detection is to click **Abort** in the Syntax Error Window, go back to the Method Editor, and try to figure out what's going by looking at the code.
-Do not do that!
+A common beginner mistake in dealing with error detection is to click **Abort** in the Syntax Error Window, go back to the Method Editor, and try to figure out what's going by looking at the code. ¡No lo haga!
 You will save plenty of time and energy by always using the **Debugger**.

 The Debugger allows you to step through methods slowly.
 It displays all the information you need in order to understand why an error occurred.
 Once you have this information, you know how to fix the error.

 Another reason to use the Debugger is for developing code.
 Sometimes you may write an algorithm that is more complex than usual.
 Despite all feelings of accomplishment, you can't be totally sure that your coding is 100% correct.
 Instead of running it "blind", you can use the `TRACE` command at the beginning of your code, then execute it step by step to keep an eye on what happens.

-## Breaks
+## Rupturas

 In the debugging process, you may need to skip the tracing of some parts of the code until a certain line.
 Or, you may want to trace the code when a given expression has a certain value (e.g. "$myVar > 1000"), or every time a specific 4D command is called.